-- •Discuss the similarities and differences between capital cities and where your school is (or, if your school is in a capital city, compare it to a different capital city). - ◆Place two hoops on the floor, overlapping slightly, and label one 'capital city' and the other with the school's location.
-Hand out the feature cards (resource 5.2), which can be cut up for pupils before the lesson, or create your involved in a food chain.
-They may want to start with the food chain identified in the school grounds (for example, bird - caterpillar - leaf).
+- Discuss the similarities and differences between capital cities and where your school is (or, if your school is in a capital city, compare it to a different capital city). - •Place two hoops on the floor, overlapping slightly, and label one 'capital city' and the other with the school's location.
+Hand out the feature cards (resource 5.2), which can be cut up for pupils before the lesson, or create your own tailored to your location.
+Model sorting some of the features into the hoops.
+Ask if there are any features that the pupils' locations have in common with a capital city (i.e. in the overlapping section). - •Explain that a 'government' is the group of people in charge of a country, if pupils are not familiar with this term. - Pupils should complete task 3 in pairs.